Driving the Automated Vehicle Movement

 The first open-access CAV used at Mcity is a Lincoln MKZ sedan.
 Two Kia Soul compact crossovers will follow in the coming year.

 Interested in learning more about connected and automated vehicles?
 ISD offers an immersive 4-day course exploring the latest in this groundbreaking field, open to the public.
 Learn about the latest concepts, CAV safety standards, challenges facing the industry, and take a private tour of the Mcity facility!
-The CAV public program will be held twice in 2017: May 8-11 and October 16-19.

 Sign Up for CAV Mailing List

 For access to The University Record article, please click here.